Craps: Optimal betting

 Conversely, a player can take back (pick up) a Don't Pass or Don't Come bet after the first roll, but this cannot be recommended, because they already endured the disadvantaged part of the combination – the first roll.
 On that come-out roll, they win just 3 times (2 and 3), while losing 8 of them (7 and 11) and pushing one (12) out of the 36 possible rolls.
 On the other 24 rolls that become a point, their Don't Pass bet is now to their advantage by 6:3 (4 and 10), 6:4 (5 and 9) and 6:5 (6 and 8).
-If a player chooses to remove the initial Don't Come and/or Don't Pass line bet, he or she can no longer lay odds behind the bet and cannot re-bet the same Don't Pass and/or Don't Come number (players must make a new Don't Pass or come bets if desired).
+If a player chooses to remove the initial Don't Come and / or Don't Pass line bet, they can no longer lay odds behind the bet and cannot re-bet the same Don't Pass and / or Don't Come number (players must make a new Don't Pass or come bets if desired).
 However, players can still make standard lay bets odds on any of the point numbers (4,5,6,8,9,10).

 Among these, and the remaining numbers and possible bets, there are a myriad of systems and progressions that can be used with many combinations of numbers.

 An important alternative metric is house advantage per roll (rather than per bet), which may be expressed in loss per hour.
 The typical pace of rolls varies depending on the number of players, but 102 rolls per hour is a cited rate for a nearly full table.
 This same reference states that only "29.6% of total rolls are come out rolls, on average", so for this alternative metric, needing extra rolls to resolve the Pass line bet, for example, is factored.
-This number then permits calculation of rate of loss per hour, and per the 4 day/5 hour per day gambling trip:
+This number then permits calculation of rate of loss per hour, and per the 4 day / 5 hour per day gambling trip: